 I remembered an old poem written for children that I had read when I was a little child.
 It was entitled:” A Mighty Genie”.
 We used to learn it by heart since every child among us would hope to be that “Mighty Genie”.
 I smiled at the presence of this childish memory.

-The stone girl believed that I was encouraging her to tell her story and she went on:” This genie told me that my deliverance would be on of some poet’s hands.
+The stone girl believed that I was encouraging her to tell her story and she went on:” This genie told me that my deliverance would be on one of some poet’s hands.
 As soon as he will recite me a courtly-love poem in regular lines on the iambic pentameter, I will recover my original human shape.

 I informed her that I am actually a poet although I write only prose poetry.
 I have three poetry-books celebrating feminine beauty.
 The first is entitled “Love Papers”, the second “Passion Interpreter” and the third “Love Book”.
 My heart cracked apart, borrowing the famous Tunisian writer Kamal Ayadi’s expression, and there was nothing to add.